firedancer-io/firedancer/book/api/websocket.md

 ```

 ## Forks
-The WebSocket API does not communicate information for all forks tracked
-by the validator.
-Instead, only information about the currently active
-fork is represented and streamed.
-For example, the `completed_slot` is
+The Solana network may occasionally fork, in which case there will be
+more than one active chain.
+When showing information derived from the
+chain, the API will (unless specified otherwise) show information
+reflecting the current fork choice of this validator.
+The current fork
+choice of this validator might not be the newest, or the heaviest (most
+voted on, or most likely to be chosen) fork.

+For example, when showing the transactions per second (TPS) rate under
+`summary.estimated_tps`, it will be calculated using the transactions
+and block timings observed in the current fork.
+Similarly, the
-the last completed slot on the current active fork, and `slot.update`
+`completed_slot` is the last completed slot on the current fork choice.

-messages are only received for slots changing on the currently active
-fork.
+When the validator switches fork choice, certain of this information
+will be republished to make sure it reflects the new fork choice.

 ## Topics